malaise/ada/README.txt

 This README file describes briefly the main directories of the Ada contrib.

-The software compiles with Ada 2012 (Gnat GPL 2014) and runs on Unix (Linux).
+The software compiles with Ada 2012 (Gnat GPL 2015) and runs on Unix (Linux) 32 and 64 bits.

 Some programs depend on anchor:XPCRE[] PCRE (Perl Compatible Regular Expressions) and work with version 7.8 or above (8.35 is OK), or PCRE2 (10.00 or above), and require